meilisearch/meilisearch-react/README.md

 <p align="center">⚡ How to integrate a front-end search bar in your React application using MeiliSearch</p>

 **MeiliSearch** is a powerful, fast, open-source, easy to use and deploy search engine.
 Both searching and indexing are highly customizable.
-Features such as typo-tolerance, filters, and synonyms are provided out-of-the-box.
+Features such as typo-tolerance, filters, facets, and synonyms are provided out-of-the-box.

 This repository describes the steps to integrate a relevant front-end search bar with a search-as-you-type experience!